 Mouse happily accepted the offer, bit off a reed, and tied his leg to that of Old Frog.

 The two waded in.
 As they went deeper into the water, Frog dove down.
 Mouse screamed and struggled but finally drowned.
 This was Frog’s design all along.
 He surfaced to take a breath.

 Right then a kite swooped down on Mouse, floating on the surface of the water.
-Frog was still tied to Mouse by the reed, so he too couldn’t escape.
+The frog was still tied to Mouse by the reed, so he too couldn’t escape.
 One must always remember, “He who digs a pit for others, falls in himself.”

 Moral: Digging a pit for others would make you fall in it

-Aesop Fables Collection – Scroll For More Fables
+List of Aesop Fables Collection By Popularity – Scroll For More Fables

 Aesop’s Fables – Frequently Asked Questions (FAQs)

 Aesop, who was an ancient Greek slave is known as the founder or originator of ‘Aesop’s fables.
 While there are discrepancies about his origins, some suggest that he was in fact from Ethiopia, as his name strikes similarity to the word ‘Aethiop’.
 Whether he was an Ethiopian or Greek slave isn’t clear, but he was, later on, set free.

 He became one of the most famous storytellers of all time and renowned for collecting fables.
 While he was not the author of all of these, a lot of them were passed down through his oral narration.